 As a forward thinking festival, Sfinks is highly conscious of its environmental footprint – both in terms of energy use and waste.
 Among its 1,000 volunteers are a dedicated environmental team – dubbed "the green guerilla" – who ensure the event's environmental impact is kept to a minimum.
 As a result, all waste is recycled and wastewater collected.

 The seven Tsurumi pumps used at the event are rented from Marine Motors & Pumps n.v., which also supervises their installation.
 The pumps' motor sizes range up to 2.2 kW and they can transport waste at a rate of up to 1,800 litres per minute.
 The seven pumps include:

 - A selection of three-phase sewage pumps (B-, BZ- and U-series) with motor sizes from 0.75 to 2.2 kW and capacities of up to 1,800 litres per minute.

 - Cutter pumps capable of transporting liquid contaminated with solid matter over long distances.

 Reliability was a major factor in selecting pumps for the festival.
 Tsurumi's pumps have a reputation for strength.
 Their reliability is down to several innovations unique to the company.
-These include a watertight box that ensures no water ingress at the cable entry; a dry-running capability that means the pump does not need a constant flow of water to remain cool; a double-mechanical seal inside the oil bath to significantly reduce wear; and a patented oil lifter that reduces erosion on the double-mechanical seal.
+These include a watertight box that ensures no water ingress at the cable entry; a dry-running capability that means the pump does not need a constant flow of water to remain cool; a double-mechanical seal inside the oil bath to significantly reduce wear; and an inhouse developed oil lifter that reduces erosion on the double-mechanical seal.